evolvingstuff/vdw2/content/posts/t1-diabetes-increased-by-27-percent-by-second-year-of-covid-meta-analysis.md

   * There are
 <!-- {SQL(db=>vitamind)}SELECT COUNT(*) FROM (SELECT catObjectId, COUNT(*) FROM `tiki_category_objects` WHERE categId = 142 OR categId = 155 GROUP BY catObjectId HAVING COUNT(*) > 1) AS categs INNER JOIN tiki_objects ON tiki_objects.objectId = categs.catObjectId WHERE type = "wiki page"{SQL} -->
- studies in both<a href="/posts/virus-virus-and-vitamin-d-receptor" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Virus| Virus and Vitamin D Receptor">Virus| Virus and Vitamin D Receptor</a> categories
+ studies in both[Virus and Vitamin D Receptor](/categories/virus) categories

 * <a href="/posts/type-1-diabetes-16-times-more-likely-if-a-vitamin-d-receptor-problem" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Type 1 diabetes 1.6 times more likely if a Vitamin D Receptor problem – Feb 2017">Type 1 diabetes 1.6 times more likely if a Vitamin D Receptor problem – Feb 2017</a>